aritchie/bluetoothle/readme.md

 Q. I cannot see the device name when scanning in the background on iOS

 > This is the work of iOS.
 The library cannot fix this.
 You should scan by service UUIDs instead

+Q. Does this support Bluetooth v2?

+> No - please read about bluetooth specifications before using this library.
+LE (Low Energy) is part of the v4.0 specification.